Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 Make sure every American knows where you stand on national security.

-Make sure every American knows you want to censor people who say things you can't stand you can't agree with.
+Make sure every American knows you want to censor people who say things you can't stand, you can't agree with, and that you can't defend when they're right.

-In Rumsfeld, Democrats believe they've found a useful antagonist and a stand-in for President Bush.
+In Rumsfeld, Democrats believe they've found a useful antagonist and a stand-in for President Bush, and what they see is his blunders in Iraq.

 Is that not going well?

-Why all of a sudden you need to stand in for George W. Bush.
+All of a sudden you need to stand in for George W. Bush.

 It's going to be fun.

-They want to debate that.
+They want to debate that?

 We're happy to debate that.

-And then Rumsfeld himself comes back firing today in the Los Angeles Times.
+Okay, and then Rumsfeld himself comes back firing today in the Los Angeles Times.

 New enemies demand new thinking.

-And this is an op-ed that's in response to all the cat calls of opposition from his speech earlier this week at the uh American Legion Convention.
+And this is an op-ed that's in response to all the cat calls of opposition from his speech earlier this week at the American Legion Convention.

 In the last few days, I've had the opportunity to speak at the annual convention of EFW, the American Legion, always a humbling experience.

-Today some think that World War II and the Cold War were black and white affairs, good versus evil, but there was always there were always those who thought that we should treat, retreat within our borders.
+Today, some think that World War II and the Cold War were black and white affairs, good versus evil, but there was always, there were always those who thought that we should treat, retreat within our borders.

 In speaking to our veterans, I suggested several questions to guide us during the struggle against violent extremists.